Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Experiment

 \subsection{Setup}

-We train statistical models using China A-share market transaction data from 2020 to 2023.
-We further pre-train GPT-2 on Chinese texts related to industry analysis published before April 2022.
-These experiments were run on an AMD Ryzen-9 5900X Processor @ 3.7GHz (Mem: 128G) and RTX 4080 GPUs (16G).
+We have trained statistical models utilizing comprehensive transaction data sourced from China's A-share market spanning the years 2020 to 2023.
+To augment the capabilities of GPT-2, we conducted an additional pre-training phase specifically on Chinese textual data related to industry analysis, which was published before April 2022.
+These rigorous experiments were conducted on a high-performance computing environment, featuring an AMD Ryzen-9 5900X Processor @ 3.7GHz with 128GB of memory, alongside RTX 4080 GPUs, each equipped with 16GB of dedicated graphics memory.